Made with ❤️ for preserving culinary traditions and food memories

 Yes, full-fat milk works best, though fresh milk enhances flavor and creaminess naturally.

-Yes, replace milk with coconut milk and ghee with coconut oil, though the taste varies slightly.
+Yes, replace milk with coconut milk and ghee with coconut oil, though taste varies slightly.

 Stored in the refrigerator, it stays fresh for 3–4 days in an airtight container.